Ongoza Program

 Non-formal schools in Kenya have faced enormous challenges due to the impact of the COVID-19 pandemic.
 It is critical to get these schools back on their feet – both financially and through developing core competencies in the classroom.
 By focusing our training on key competencies that are aligned with the Kenyan Government’s Competency Based Curriculum – communication, collaboration, self-efficacy, and critical thinking – the Ongoza program aims to see measurable improvements in the key skills needed to improve learner outcomes, ensuring all children attend vibrant schools where they can thrive and succeed

-The Ongoza program is just one part of what IDPF hopes will be a global shift that helps the ANS sector to become increasingly recognized and supported by governments as well as private finance, and allows all actors from across the educational landscape to focus on improving educational outcomes and achieving SDG4.
+The work we do with the Ongoza Program in Kenya and the Rising Schools Program in Ghana, is just one part of what IDP Foundation hopes will be a global shift that helps the affordable non-state sector to become increasingly recognized and supported by governments as well as private finance, and allows all actors from across the educational landscape to focus on improving educational outcomes and achieving SDG4.

 Our Ongoza partners officially launched the program with a roundtable webinar on 29th September, a recording of which you can find here.